-Every Army ROTC Cadet who enters into the Advanced Course attends the Leader Development and Assessment Course.
+Every Army ROTC Cadet who enters into the Advanced Course attends the Advance Camp.
 It's a five-week summer program to evaluate and train all Army ROTC Cadets.
 This course normally takes place between your junior and senior years of college, and is conducted at Fort Knox, Kentucky.

 Students maintain their normal daily schedule of classes as they develop their leadership and military skills in the classroom and in the field with the Army ROTC.